Please be aware that we offer a full half shaft & wheel bearing rebuilding service. Please contact us for details.

 It is surprising how long the axle will hold out, but the only problem is that when it does go bang there is so much damage that the cost is very high.
 If a rear wheel bearing has actually failed, that is the bearing has failed on the road in a collapsed state, there is no doubt at all that the relevant rear outer axle bearing, on the failed wheel bearing side, has been affected.
 It is in fact impossible for such a wheel bearing total collapse to not have caused some axle long term damage.

 The initial failure of the wheel bearing is usually the breakage of the bearing cage, which separates the balls within the bearing.
 If the owner is lucky he/she hears a clicking, which sometimes disappears temporarily when the car is reversed.
 Unless the bearings are really badly worn it can be difficult to detect actual wear when the car is jacked up with the load relieved from the bearing and when the wheels are spun.
-In fact is much easier to detect the wear when the wheel is removed as any imperfect movement of the bearing is hidden by the heavy flywheel effect of the road wheel.
+In fact it is much easier to detect the wear when the wheel is removed as any imperfect movement of the bearing is hidden by the heavy flywheel effect of the road wheel.
 Once the wheel is removed it becomes necessary to have a good ear and light touch, rotating the hub back and forth feeling and listening for noise and roughness.
 Along with this back and forth movement the half shaft needs continually indexing around to cover the full 360 degrees of the bearing.

 As the tooling and spares are not easily obtainable when out on the road, it is advisable to renew the rear wheel bearings unless the owner knows for sure that the bearings have been changed.
 Failing that, at least check the rear wheel bearings most thoroughly for any signs of wear.

-I can almost hear the average enthusiast saying that he / she is bound to hear the trouble arising before disaster strikes.
-I am afraid that does not bear out on the facts.
-As I mentioned initial failure is often caused by sudden cage breakage.
+Initial failure is often caused by sudden cage breakage.
 The narrow part of the cage separating each ball wears very thin, it breaks, initially there is no noise, two balls catch up with each other and the process continues at a pace.
 Very quickly the balls are nearly all on one side of the bearing allowing the bearing tracks to run off parallel with each other.
 At 50 / 60 mph the rest is history!

 Two types of rear wheel bearing were used in production and the half shafts were also of different diameter at the bearing location, as was the bearing housing.
-The very early types were only used on A & B series Bentley's.
+The very early types were only used on A & B series Bentley MkVI models.
 The changeover to the later bearing arrangement started circa Feb 1948 and the later bearings, bearing housings and half shafts can be used on the earlier cars.

 The original rear wheel bearings are still available but very expensive.
 This original bearing is capable of taking side thrust loads and any replacement type must be a thrust bearing, a normal roller bearing will quickly fail.